syncfusion-content/xamarin.ios-docs/xamarin-ios/SfDataGrid/Columns.md

 ## Manually generate Columns

-`SfDataGrid` also allows you to define the columns manually by adding the GridColumn objects to the `SfDataGrid.Columns` collection.
+SfDataGrid also allows you to define the columns manually by adding the GridColumn objects to the `SfDataGrid.Columns` collection.
 In case if you want only the manually defined columns to be in view, then you can achieve it by setting the `SfDataGrid.AutoGenerateColumns` property to `false`.
-There are different types of columns available in `SfDataGrid` and you can create any column based on your requirements through code.
+There are different types of columns available in SfDataGrid and you can create any column based on your requirements through code.

-The following code example illustrates about creating columns manually in `SfDataGrid`.
+The following code example illustrates about creating columns manually in SfDataGrid.

 {% highlight c# %}
 dataGrid.AutoGenerateColumns = false;